Foundation Study

 notes

-The two main groups of angels are good angels, and evil angels.
-The good angels are called angels, and evil angels are called demons.
-Satan is the head of the demons.
+Angelic beings are categorized into two main groups: good angels and evil angels.
+The good angels are commonly referred to as angels, while the evil angels are known as demons.
+Satan is recognized as the leader or head of the demons.
+This dualistic understanding of angelic entities reflects the broader spiritual beliefs regarding benevolent and malevolent forces.

 6. Isaiah 14:12-17